Non-finitely generated relatively hyperbolic groups and Floyd quasiconvexity: Abstract

 \section{Abstract}

+We regard a relatively hyperbolic group as a group acting non-trivially by homeomorphisms on a compactum $T$ discontinuously on the set of distinct triples and cocompactly on the set of distinct pairs of points of $T$.

-The paper consists of two parts.
-In the first one we show that a relatively hyperbolic group $G$ splits as a star graph of groups whose central vertex group is finitely generated and the other vertex groups are maximal parabolic subgroups.
-As a corollary we obtain that every group which admits 3-discontinuous and 2-cocompact action by homeomorphisms on a compactum is finitely generated with respect to a system of parabolic subgroups.
+In the first part of the paper we prove that such a group $G$ admits a graph of groups decomposition given by a star graph whose central vertex group is finitely generated relatively hyperbolic with respect to the edge groups, and the other vertex groups are stabilizers of non-equivalent parabolic points.
+It follows from this result that every relatively hyperbolic group is relatively finitely generated with respect to the parabolic subgroups.
+Another corollary is that the definition of the relative hyperbolicity which we are using is equivalent to those of Bowditch and Osin (taken with respect to finitely many peripheral subgroups) and they are all equivalent to the existence of the above star graph of groups decomposition.

-The second part essentially uses the methods of topological entourages developed in the first part.
-Using also Floyd metrics we obtain finer properties of finitely generated relatively hyperbolic groups.
-We show that there is a system of "tight" curves satisfying the property of horospherical quasiconvexity.
-We then prove that the Floyd quasigeodesics are tight and so the parabolic subgroups of $G$ are quasiconvex with respect to the Floyd metrics.
-As a corollary we obtain that the preimage of a parabolic point by the Floyd map is the Floyd boundary of its stabilizer.
+The second part of the paper uses the method of the first part.
+Considering the induced action of $G$ on the space of distinct pairs of $T$ we construct a connected graph on which $G$ acts properly and cofinitely on edges.
+Equipping the graph with Floyd metrics we prove that the quasigeodesics in this metric are close somewhere to the geodesics in the word metric.
+This allows us to prove that the parabolic subgroups of $G$ are quasiconvex with respect to the Floyd metrics.
+As a corollary we prove that the preimage of a parabolic point by the Floyd map is the Floyd boundary of its stabilizer.

-\section{Introduction.}
+\section{Introduction}

-Let $T$ be a compact Hausdorff space (compactum) containing at least $3$ points.
-The action of a discrete group $G$ by homeomorphisms on $T$ is called {\it convergence action} if the induced action on the space $\Th^3T$ of subsets of cardinality $3$ is discontinuous.
-We say in this case that the action is {\it $3$-discontinuous}.
+{\bf Part I of the Paper.} Let $T$ be a compact Hausdorff space (compactum) containing at least $3$ points.
+The action of a discrete group $G$ by homeomorphisms of $T$ is called \it convergence action \rm if the induced action on the space $\Th^3T$ of subsets of cardinality $3$ is discontinuous.
+We say in this case that the action is 3\it-discontinuous\rm.

-The action of $G$ on $T$ is called $2$-cocompact if the induced action on the space $\Th^2T$ of subsets of cardinality $2$ is cocompact.
-An action is called {\it parabolic} if there is a unique fixed point, and {\it non-parabolic} in the opposite case.
+The action of $G$ on $T$ is called 2\it-cocompact \rm if the action on $\Th^2T$ is cocompact.
+An action is called \it parabolic \rm if $G$ is infinite there is a unique fixed point.